OpenBSD

 No installation is necessary - SONaFR is a bootable diskette with OpenBSD

-4.1 with its own little editor (mg) and an editable filesystem stored
+4.1, it has its own little editor (mg) and an editable filesystem stored

 in memory.
 Minimal requirements are at least 9,5 MB of RAM